 I also had the chance to tour the Homewood Suites by Hilton Orlando Theme Parks, another Walt Disney World Good Neighbor Hotel.
 This suite hotel offers free breakfast daily, a manager reception on several evenings per week, and kitchens in the rooms.
 Guests can get grocery delivery, to make it easier to prepare meals.

 The Swan and Dolphin Resorts can be a great option for families.
 These two sister resorts are often confusing for guests because they are located right on Disney property, but aren’t Disney on-property resorts.

-Guests staying at the Swan and Dolphin won’t receive MagicBands but are able to book FastPasses within the 60-day booking window.
+Guests staying at the Swan and Dolphin can’t use MagicBands to get into their rooms or charge things to their hotel account.
 The resorts are gorgeous, with great amenities, and the rooms are very comfortable.

 The Disney Springs Area Resorts

 There are also seven Disney Springs area resorts, that are located by Disney Springs and offer benefits to guests.
 These seven resorts are the following:

 - Hilton Orlando Lake Buena Vista

 There are other hotels at Walt Disney World that you may consider.
 These hotels are within the gates of Walt Disney World but aren’t owned or operated by Disney.